zxc2007/sqlgo/README.md

 # sqlgo

+# Unlocking Data Safely with SQLGO: Your Shield Against Vulnerabilities!

 # What is sqlgo project?
 sqlgo is a tool which designed for SQL injection test for the educational targets,not illegal.remember: FOR ETHICAL USE ONLY!!!